 Historically, the networking architecture for the Rackspace Cloud has provided access to the Internet via PublicNet and inter-server communication through a “private” network called ServiceNet.
 ServiceNet allows you to access services like Backup, Storage and Monitoring.
 Like most other cloud hosting providers using traditional networking, this type of architecture (called a flat network) doesn’t allow for network segmentation or the ability to completely isolate mission-critical data from external threats.

-By leveraging Open vSwitch managed by Nicira’s Network Virtualization Platform, we replaced traditional network bridges in our cloud network architecture and enabled software-defined networking for enhanced network security in the cloud.
+By leveraging Open vSwitch technology on Nicira’s Network Virtualisation Platform, we replaced traditional network bridges in our cloud network architecture and enabled software-defined networking for enhanced network security in the cloud.

 Creating an isolated network

 You will be able to create an isolated network by simply clicking the “Create Network” button when provisioning a next generation Cloud Server in the Cloud Control Panel: